Samoray-l337/Stringiful/README.md

 you should use createStringifyFunction() that takes your configuration once and returns stringify function that you can use couple of times.

-(note: you cant override the configuration after you created the function) (btw: this is much more efficient ... tell about it more)
+(note: you cant override the configuration after you created the function) (btw: this is much more efficient because the formatters are created only one time and the function will reuse them)

 #